Iceland’s Healing Blue Lagoon for a Spa Day & Health Benefits

 The mineral-rich waters of the blue lagoon, abundant in silica and sulfur, absorb readily through your largest organ, the skin.
 Because our modern world is inundated with processed foods and deprived from demineralized soils, swimming in these waters helps to replenish our body with rich minerals for health and longevity.

-Iceland’s Blue Lagoon Highlights
+Blue Lagoon Iceland Skincare

 Overall, my experience was very therapeutic.
 The Blue Lagoon is just one of many geothermal spas in Iceland where people can enjoy their beauty, warmth and healing properties.
 If I had more time there, I would have loved to explore some of these less well-known sites.